Ashuembomstephenakembom/asacoder-landing/ADMIN_PANEL_ACCESS.md

 1. Make sure both frontend and backend servers are running
 2. Open your browser and go to: `http://localhost:5173/admin`
-3. Enter the password: `asacoder2025`
+3. Enter your admin password (set in backend environment variables)
 4. You should now see the admin panel!

 ### **Development URLs:**